qsimeon/worm-graph/models/README.md

 The available model implementations (i.e. subclasses of `Model`) are:

-- `LinearNN`: This model is a simple linear regression model with an embedding layer and feedforward blocks.
+- `FeatureFFNN`: This model is a simple linear regression model with an embedding layer and feedforward blocks.

 - `NeuralTransformer`: This model is a transformer for neural activity data.
 It includes a positional encoding layer, an embedding layer, and transformer blocks.
 This model does not use LayerNorm in its input to hidden and hidden to hidden transformations.